asteasolutions/tapestry-project/README.md

 ### API Server

 The Tapestry API Server can also be run as a Docker image.
 It is described in [`Dockerfile.server`](./Dockerfile.server) and used in the docker-compose files.
 However, for local development it is often more convenient to run it directly on the host machine.
 To do this, you will need at least Node v22.
-A convenient way to ensure this is by using [nvm](https://github.com/nvm-sh/nvm).
+(A convenient way to manage Node versions is by using [nvm](https://github.com/nvm-sh/nvm).)

 First, install all required Node packages by running `npm install` in the root project.
 Note that this will also install the packages required by the `client` and the other projects since they are all configured as NPM workspaces.

-Then, switch to the `server` directory and generate the database-related types and run the migrations:
+Then, switch to the `server` directory to generate the database-related types and run the migrations:

 ```sh
 cd server